xizon/Uix-Page-Builder/README.md

 ##### =1.4.4 (September 19, 2017) =

 * Tweak: Removed the scroll effect of front-end page when you manage Drag & Drop modules of left sidebar.
-* Tweak: Improve the Uix Shortcods assistant(helper) experience in admin panel.
+* Tweak: Improve the assistant(helper) experience in admin panel.